 - Mental health conditions like depression, PTSD, and ADHD

 Whatever the root cause of a person’s drinking, alcohol misuse causes lasting changes to the brain.
-These changes lead to more severe AUD and make people vulnerable to relapse.
+These changes lead to more severe AUD and make it harder to avoid alcohol long-term.

 Read more: How Does Alcohol Use Disorder Happen?

 Quitting alcohol can be incredibly difficult, and much more complicated than “just stop drinking.”
 One reason is the changes to brain chemistry caused by long-term heavy alcohol use.